WarmCyan/browser-checklist/README.md

    method) to `localhost:[PORT]`

 The (single) checklist is stored in local browser storage, so it will persist across you closing the tab/your browser app.
-The `^` and `v` are used to reorder items in the list, I was just too lazy to look up unicode symbols for up and down arrows.
+The 1 2 3 buttons at the top allow you to switch between three different stored checklists.
+Use this expanded memory wisely!
+(Initial release supported only one.)

 Also, everything is in a single file, and when you download it it's yours, so you can customize functionality and styling to your hearts content!